-Alex joined Flint as a Director in January 2018 to provide support for clients across a range of regulatory and policy issues, with a particular focus on the telecoms, media and technology sectors.
+Alex supports clients across a range of regulatory and policy issues, with a particular focus on the telecoms, media and technology sectors.

 Before joining Flint, Alex worked in the No 10 Policy Unit where he advised the Prime Minister on economic affairs.
 Prior to this, he spent 5 years at the Department for Culture, Media and Sport in a number of senior roles including Head of Digital Infrastructure and Private Secretary to the Secretary of State.